SeaOfNodes/Simple/chapter17/README.md

 ### References with an initializer are deeply immutable

-References with an initializer are deeply immutable, but a mutable version of the same reference can exist.
-This works for `var` and normal type
-declarations: `var s = new S;` and `S s = new S` both make `s` an immutable reference to a `struct S`.
+Initialized variables are deeply immutable, but a mutable version of the same reference can exist.
+This works for `val` and normal type declarations: `val s = new S;` and `S s = new S` both make `s` an immutable reference to a `struct S`.

 ```cpp
 struct Bar { int x; }